ncbi/CF-random_software/README.md

 MSA: 2vfx_L-search/0.a3m (MSA file should be in a folder) <br>

 ### Generated output files: <br>
-* List of prediction files, foldseek searched pdb name, TM-score, and foldseek score
+* List of prediction files, foldseek searched pdb name, TM-score, and foldseek score: 2vfx_L.csv
-* Best hits of alternative conformations
+* Best hits of alternative conformations: 2vfx_L_best_hits.txt
-* Cluster analysis result as an image file
+* Cluster analysis result as an image file: 2vfx_L.png

 # How to Cite
 To be updated